Yes, you read that right. One could argue that the 1906 San Francisco

 were doing was good for people and good for the film industry which

 the bank was by then supporting heavily.
 The loan was approved.
+Yes, there were times when individual films were refused funding and

 even the crazy idea that was Disneyland was nor bank approved or